Do What Makes You Happy

 What’s in your box

 Box # 2 – What’s on your wish list?
 These are the things that you would do if you had more time.
 As I answered this question I felt a sense of regret.
-These are things I love to do, but seem to find time to fit them into my week.
+These are things I love to do, but rarely seem to find time to fit them into my week.

 Box # 3 – Which activities drag you down?
 The trick to this exercise is to find ways to get things on this list off your plate, or do them more efficiently so you have time to invest in things which will bring you joy.

 Box # 4 – What tasks have you let go of?
 Celebrate the things in this box and your strength in letting them go.
 Maybe it is a bad habit or toxic relationship or a job that was sucking the joy out of your days.
-Letting go of things that weigh you down are as valuable as making time for things that lift you up.
+Letting go of things that weigh you down is as valuable as making time for things that lift you up.

 Commit to take action